thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_3.md

 ## Events

-In the Chromium codebase, accessibility events are notifications sent from the browser to assistive technology that something has happened.
+In the GTx Browser codebase, accessibility events are notifications sent from the browser to assistive technology that something has happened.
 This is the mechanism by which assistive technology can provide real-time feedback as the user is interacting with the browser.
 Some common events found on